About Penn First Plus

 People

-Marc A. Lo (he/him/his) is the inaugural Executive Director of Penn First Plus.
+Marc A. Lo (he/him) is the inaugural Executive Director of Penn First Plus.
 Marc is responsible for providing leadership for Penn’s work to reimagine itself and become more inclusive of its increasing socioeconomic diversity.
 He is enthused by the opportunity to craft Penn First Plus as the hub for all initiatives to change how we teach, advise, and mentor students who may be the first in their families to pursue a bachelor’s degree and come from modest financial means.
 On a day-to-day basis, Marc meets with and advocates on behalf of individual students and the entire Penn First Plus population.
 Marc was the first person in his family to complete his bachelors degree, receiving Pell Grant support while working multiple jobs at Northeastern University as an undergraduate.
-In his spare time, Marc enjoys meditation, yoga, hiking, the arts, and food-related adventures.
+In his spare time, Marc enjoys meditation, yoga, hiking, photography, and food-related adventures.
 You may contact Marc via email at lomarc@upenn.edu or phone at 215-898-7947.
 As a scholar, Marc holds degrees in Organizational Communication, and Higher Education from Northeastern University and New York University, respectively.
 His scholarship explores questions of campus climate for diversity and their relationship with student learning as well as topics of inclusive pedagogy and curricula.
 Samples of his work may be found in the Journal of College Student Development, Research in Higher Education, the Journal of Higher Education, and Change: The Magazine of Higher Learning.

-• Russell Composto is the Howell Family Faculty Fellow and Professor of Materials Science and Engineering with secondary appointments in Chemical and Biomolecular Engineering and Bioengineering.
+Russell Composto is the Bozza Family Penn First Plus Faculty Co-Director, Howell Family Faculty Fellow and Professor of Materials Science and Engineering with secondary appointments in Chemical and Biomolecular Engineering and Bioengineering.
 Our research applies principles of polymer physics and chemistry to engineer the assembly-structure-property relationships in soft matter.
 This work was recognized by the National Science Foundation with a special creativity award.
 Composto was PI of “Research and Education in Active Coatings Technologies (REACT) for the Human Habitat”, including scientists from Penn, US partner schools, industry and France.
 REACT was an interdisciplinary research and education program investigating water management, infectious disease and energy generation and storage.
 He is currently co-PI of “Interdisciplinary Training in Data Driven Soft Materials Research and Science policy,” which trains students in autonomous experiments to accelerate materials discovery and provides an education at the interface of soft matter, data science and science policy.
 He served as the Associate Dean of Undergraduate Education in the School of Engineering and Applied Science (SEAS) at Penn (2015-2018) before taking on the role of co-faculty director of P1P.
 Composto teaches classes in soft matter as well as a new course in energy technology and policy in collaboration with the Kleinman Center for Energy Policy.
 Over 125 undergraduates have performed research in our laboratory with many pursuing PhD studies in engineering and related fields.
 Composto received the Marshall Mentoring Award from the North East Association of Graduate Schools, the Provost’s Award for Distinguished Ph.D.
 Teaching and Mentoring, and the Ford Motor Company Award for Faculty Advising.

 Keisha Johnson (Director, Transition Programs) Keisha Johnson is excited to join the Penn First Plus team and continue her passion of supporting and cultivating students to reach their fullest potential academically and holistically.
 She has over 12 years of experience managing student success programs with a special focus on access and retention as well as a scientific background in biology and soil science.
 As former Director of The University of Pennsylvania Knowledge is Power Program (PennKIPP), she managed a unique partnership that support KIPP alumni who attended nation-wide KIPP charter schools and now attend Penn.
 Prior to Penn, Keisha was Assistant Director of Science Diversity Initiatives in the Eberly College of Science at Penn State University, University Park, PA.
 At Penn State she co-managed a university-wide scholarship program that included a residential living learning community as well as engaged scholarship and co-curricular initiatives.
 She was also a former biologist with U.S. Fish and Wildlife Service Chesapeake Bay Field Office, Annapolis, MD.
 Keisha earned a bachelor’s degree in biology and a master’s degree in agricultural science with a concentration in water quality from the University of Maryland Eastern Shore.
 She completed doctoral coursework in soil science at Penn State.
 She enjoys the outdoors, arts, music, traveling, cooking, serving students and community as well as spending quality time with family and friends.